Andy-UTAS/SSP/docs/index.md

     Solid-state physics is where the rubber meets the road: abstract concepts will be applied in an effort to model realistic and complex systems.
 There are delights are to be had, but like most truly rewarding endeavours, said delights do not come for free.
 In undertaking this course, it is expected that:

-    - You will view the video content __before__ any scheduled face-to-face sessions
-    - Prescribed problems and reading will be undertaken before any face-to-face sessions
     - You will attend all face-to-face sessions, and actively contribute to discussions and problem solving
+    - Prescribed problems and reading will be undertaken __before__ any face-to-face sessions
     - If you are experiencing difficulties, that you will get in contact as soon as is reasonably possible

 !!! info "Course objectives"